glyh/on_pal/language/syntax.md

 [_ .. rest] = [1, 2, 3, 4] // rest = [2, 3, 4]

-// `?abc` requires compiler to query the type of the hole ?abc = 1 // compiler will yield: ?abc :: int
+// `?abc` requires compiler to query the type of the hole ?abc = 1 // compiler will yield: ?abc :: Int

 // the compiler prevents read from `_` and `?abc`
 // the compiler prevents write to `...`